execriez/LabWarden/README.md

 ## History

+1.0.92 - 21 JUL 2016

+* Policy 'SystemInstallPackageFromFolder' altered to update its local vars before the installation, as the package might reboot.

+* Replaced every occurence of the 'srm' command with 'rm -P' because it's possible that 'srm' will not ship with 10.12.

+* Printer add code (not yet documented) no longer adds a printer from a CUPS print server if the print server returns an error when downloading the printer PPD.

+* Fixed issue with install.command to prevent you running the script from the install location.

 1.0.91 - 05 JUL 2016

 * MakePackage.command now creates an installation package with a payload.
 Previously it created a package with no payload that ran the installer script (Install.command).